-Based on this research, providing support for students' access to the internet at home is more relevant for remote education than the provision of digital devices, since many families have access to at least some kind of digital device (such as a smartphone), but cannot necessarily afford internet connectivity, especially during an economic downturn.
+1. Strengthen programmes that support students' internet access at home especially during an economic downturn.
 In fact, the most widely used remote education strategies were those of asynchronous provision, such as the online delivery of learning materials through WhatsApp and email, and the delivery of videos including recorded classes and teachers' feedback.
 Even in the context of school reopening, internet access at home will remain important, as those schools with infrastructure and staff constraints will continue with some kind of remote education as part of a hybrid model.
 However, the research team also found that few governments had programmes to ensure students have internet access at home.
-A recent analysis based on data from 11 Latin American countries found that the cost of mobile and fixed broadband services for those in the top income quintile accounted for 14 per cent and 12 per cent of their income, respectively; also, the estimated cost of connecting all households that do not have an internet connection was between 0.25 per cent and 4.5 per cent of monthly GDP.
+A recent analysis based on data from 11 Latin American countries found that the cost of mobile and fixed broadband services for households in the bottom income quintile were equivalent to 14 per cent and 12 per cent of their income, respectively; also, the estimated cost of connecting all households that do not have an internet connection was between 0.25 per cent and 4.5 per cent of monthly GDP (the cost being much higher for countries with more unconnected households).